yearn/yearn-devdocs/docs/contributing/governance/veyfi.md

 - Locking is similar to the ve-style program of Curve.
 - YFI can be locked into veYFI, which is non-transferable.
 - Lock duration can be decided on deposit: from 1 week to 4 years.
 - A user must have a veYFI lock to continue to earn rewards.
-No lock leads to no boosting rewards.
-Maximum lock, continuously renewed, maximizes rewards.
+No lock leads to no boosted rewards.
+A Maximum lock, continuously renewed, maximizes rewards.
 - It’s possible to exit the lock early, in exchange for paying a penalty that gets allocated to the other veYFI holders.
 - The penalty is up to 75% locked amount and decays over time:
   - The total penalty is the minimum percentage between `75% locked amount` and `(time remaining / 4 years)`